-While these examples show how maximizing behavior among players can be effectively modeled as linear programs, there is also evidence that game designers are interested in maximizing diversity using optimization tools.
-For example, veteran game designer Paul Tozour presents the problem of diversity maximization in a series of articles on optimization and game design on Gamasutra, a video game development website \citep{supertank}.
-In an article in that series, Tozour describes the fictional game of ``SuperTank'' (similar to our fictional RobotWar) to show how optimization models can be used to design the attributes of available weapons that lead to varied styles of play.
+While these examples show how the maximizing behavior among players can be effectively modeled as linear programs, there is also evidence that game designers are interested in maximizing the diversity using optimization tools.
+For example, the veteran game designer Paul Tozour presents the problem of diversity maximization in a series of articles on optimization and game design on Gamasutra, a video game development website \citep{supertank}.
+In one of his articles, Tozour describes the fictional game of ``SuperTank'' (similar to our fictional RobotWar) to show how optimization models can be used to design the attributes of available weapons that lead to varied styles of play.
 Tozour makes a strong case throughout his series of articles for using optimization tools, stating that game designers \begin{quote} \dots might be able to use automated optimization tools to search through the possible answers to find the one that best meets their criteria, without having to play through the game thousands of times. \end{quote}